abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 ### Summary Statistics: Sleep Patterns

-I have decided to create summary statistics for users 5, 13, and 17 in order to analyze specifics of nightly sleep schedules.
+I have decided to create summary statistics for users 5, 13, and 17 in order to analyze specifics of nightly sleep schedules (in hours.)
 The users were chosen at random to avoid bias.

 filter sleep data for user_5